Home-style Japanese cooking classes

 all in the comfort of your own kitchen, with your equipment

-Learn to make simple, delicious, healthy meals in your home, with your friends
+Learn to make simple, delicious, healthy meals in your home, with people you love

-A traditionally mindful approach to food explained from planting to eating.
+A traditionally mindful approach to food from planting to eating.

 Learn aspects of mindful nutrition as you learn about each ingredient and its production, uses and flavours

 Understand how the Japanese are so long lived

 Find out how to use the ingredients you weren't really sure what to do with